 - To that end, they are properly portable.
 The perfect festive treat to take with you on a long country walk…

 In case I haven’t convinced you yet, just wait until you’ve read the method.
 Easy as pie.

 Unroll a sheet of ready-rolled, shop-bought shortcrust pastry (375g) onto a board.
 Spread out an entire jar (411g) of good-quality mincemeat on half the pastry.
 No need to leave a border.
 Fold the pastry over and press down lightly.

 At this stage, you may want to pop the stuffed, folded pastry in the freezer to firm up for five minutes or so.

 Meanwhile, line a baking tray with parchment paper.
 Set aside.

 Using a sharp knife, cut the pastry into quarters, then cut each quarter into four strips, lengthwise (to give 16 strips total).

 Depending on how warm your kitchen is, you may find it easiest to pop the strips back in the freezer for another ten minutes before attempting the twists.

 Lift each strip gently (try not to stretch it) and twist each end in opposite directions until you have a twist all the way across.
 Lay on the parchment-lined baking tray, then press the ends of each twist down to secure.

-Freeze the tray for ten minutes or so, then cut each twist in half.
+Freeze the tray for ten minutes or so, then cut each twist in half, to give 32 twists in total.
 Add a little extra twisting here or there to keep the twist effect going, if necessary.